 Strengthening the representation and inclusion of Indigenous employees in the BC Public Service is important to 'Where We All Belong,' our equity, diversity and inclusion strategy.
 As representatives of the Crown, B.C. government employees have a responsibility to advance principles of reconciliation in a way that honours and respects the unique constitutional and legal status of First Nations, Métis, and Inuit peoples.

 Reconciliation is everybody’s responsibility and all ministries have been mandated to remain focused on creating opportunities for Indigenous peoples to be full partners in B.C.’s economy and providing a clear and sustainable path for everyone to work toward lasting and meaningful reconciliation.
 There are several corporate-wide initiatives led by the BC Public Service Agency (PSA) that support this mandate.

-For more information, please visit our homepage – the Diversity & Inclusion Resource Centre – which includes information about the Diversity & Inclusion Strategy, Accessibility, Learning and Resources, Governance and Community.
+For more information, please visit our homepage, the Equity, Diversity & Inclusion Resource Centre – which includes information about the Equity, Diversity & Inclusion Strategy, Accessibility, Learning and Resources, Governance and Community.